Cuahutzin/JavaSpring/README.md

-Java project to learn sprint with hibernate and rest services
+Simple Java project to learn spring with hibernate and rest services